-Advocacy to Governor's Office As a bill progresses in the legislative process it is crucial to involve the governor's office to seek his support or address concerns.
-Once a bill is approved by both chambers of the legislature, advocacy contacts and letters of support need to be sent to the governor to explain the bill's purpose and request his signature.
+As a bill progresses in the legislative process it is crucial to involve the governor's office to seek his support or address concerns.
+Once both chambers of the legislature approve a bill, advocacy contacts and letters of support need to be sent to the governor to explain the bill's purpose and request his signature.
 ILA staff will notify the membership of this effort and ask them to contact the governor at appropriate times.

-Action Item: Advocacy to governor's office requesting support and governor's approval.
+Action: Advocacy to governor's office requesting support and governor's approval.